 Meet Dr. Glen Balch

-Assistant Professor in Surgical Oncology
+Associate Professor in Surgical Oncology

 Glen Balch, M.D., does not back down from a challenge – especially when a cancer patient comes to him for a second opinion, after being told that his or her tumor is inoperable.